 State Senator Hugh Leatherman is widely known as the most powerful politician in South Carolina.
 He derives most of that power through seniority as the Senate Finance Committee Chairman – the architect of the $30 billion annual state budget.

 As Finance Chairman, Leatherman sits on the powerful State Fiscal Accountability Authority (approves state contracts) and the Joint Bond Review Committee (approves state debt).
-He also sits on the powerful State Infrastructure Bank which borrows money for large road pet projects.
+He also sits on the powerful State Infrastructure Bank board which borrows money for pet projects.

 For years, he essentially controlled who was appointed to the SCDOT Commission.
 He even helped his son-in-law get on the powerful board.